 Netflix co-founder Marc Randolph recalls a poetic moment in his book about the humble beginnings of Netflix.
 In a particularly poetic moment, Randolph flew out to a meeting with Blockbuster to pitch a business proposal where Blockbuster could purchase Netflix for $50 million to help accelerate the company's venture into DVDs.
 He recalls the CEO of Blockbuster barely being able to contain his laughter.

-With Netflix's visionary business plan and domination of online streaming, Blockbuster went bankrupt.
+With Netflix's visionary business plan of online streaming, Blockbuster went bankrupt.
 Today, there is only one left in the world.

 In the 1960s, Ford's attempt to acquire Ferrari was met with rejection as Ferrari chose to be purchased by Fiat instead.
 This fueled Ford's determination to outperform Ferrari in the racing world.
 Ford developed a brand-new supercar and went on to achieve victory over Ferrari at the prestigious 24 Hours of Le Mans race from 1966 to 1969.